Stellar cooling limits on light scalar boson revisited: Stellar cooling limits

-For the degenerate red giant core, we employ $\et=14$.
-Including this degeneration effect, the constraint is about four orders of magnitude weaker than the previous result.
-Three of them originate from the correction of the energy emission rate as discussed in Section~\ref{SecBremss}.
+Including this degeneration effect, the constraint by the bremsstrahlung is about four orders of magnitude weaker than the previous result.
+Three of them are due to the correction of the energy emission rate as discussed in Section~\ref{SecBremss}.

 The cooling limits become stronger than the terrestrial constraint below about 200 keV.
-Since this point depends on the core temperature, it is the same as the constraint by horizontal-branch stars.
-The non-degenerate bound is two orders of magnitude stronger than the degenerate one because of the plasma mixing contribution.
-The plasma frequency in red giants is high due to its high core density.
-Then, the resonant plasma mixing dominates the constraint up to 10 keV.
-This contribution excludes the scalar mixing until $\sin\th\sim 10^{-10}$.
-The constraint has a large blank around the large mixing region.
-However, this region is still excluded by the terrestrial experiments.
-In the degenerate case, the cooling excludes the mixing of $\sin\th \gtrsim 10^{-8}$ for $m_S\lesssim$10 keV.
+Since this point depends on the core temperature, it is the same as the constraint imposed by horizontal-branch stars.
+The plasma frequency in red giants is high due to the high core density.
+Then, the resonant plasma mixing with the partially degenerate electron dominates the bound below 10 keV.
+This contribution excludes the scalar mixing close to $\sin\th\sim 10^{-10}$.

-To evaluate this marginal situation of the red giant core density, it is proposed to interpolate these two situations by the inverse sum of the degenerate and the non-degenerate emission rates in Ref.~\cite{hep-ph/9410205}.
-According to this prescription, we find the stellar cooling bound for red giants is roughly given by the overlap region of the non-degenerate and the degenerate constraints in Fig.~\ref{FigRg}.
+For comparison, we show the constraint by the non-degenerate calculation.
+This constraint is slightly stronger than that including the partial degeneration.
+The non-degenerate result has a gap around the large mixing region, which is opened by the non-resonant mixing.
+However, such a gap region is already excluded by the terrestrial experiments.